Integrated Electronic Control Centre: Early deployment

-Later developments
+Further developments

-As a result of UK railway privatisation in the mid-1990s, British Rail Research was bought by AEA Technology Rail, who took over the supply of new IECCs, support for the existing installed base, and enhancements to the hardware and software.
+Several changes and refinements have been made since the introduction of first the IECC.
+Early on, inexperienced staff could negatively impact operational performance by incorrectly preparing data; thus working practices were changed so that only dedicated personnel would perform data preparation.
+In response to a recommendation made in the aftermath of the Ladbroke Grove rail crash, a SPAD monitor subsystem was rolled out to every IECC.

 In 2006, the AEA rail business became DeltaRail (now called Resonate Group), who have developed IECC Scalable which replicates all the functionality of the original IECC on a modern hardware platform and software architecture.
 Following a successful six-month trial at Swindon B in 2012, IECC Scalable is now the standard for new installations, starting with Cambridge where it controls the Ely-Norwich line which has been resignalled on the "modular signalling" concept for secondary routes.
+In September 2020, the original Liverpool Street IECC was replaced with a new IECC Scalable system.